IBM/universal-connectors/filter-plugin/logstash-filter-couchdb-guardium/README.md

 ## Before you begin
 * Configure the policies you require.
 See [policies](/docs/#policies) for more information.
 * You must have permission for the S-Tap Management role.The admin user includes this role by default.
 * Download the [guardium_logstash-offline-plugin-couchDB.zip](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-couchbasedb-guardium/CouchbasedbOverFilebeatPackage/CouchbaseDB/couchbase-offline-pack.zip) plug-in.
-This is not necessary for Guardium Data Protection v12.0 and later.
+(Do not unzip the offline-package file throughout the procedure).
+This step is not necessary for Guardium Data Protection v12.0 and later.
 * Download the plugin filter configuration file [couchdb.conf](couchdb.conf).

 ## Procedure
 1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
 2. Enable the connector if it is disabled before uploading the UC plug-in.
 3. Click Upload File and select the offline [guardium_logstash-offline-plugin-couchdb.zip](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-couchbasedb-guardium/CouchbasedbOverFilebeatPackage/CouchbaseDB/couchbase-offline-pack.zip) plug-in.
 After it is uploaded, click OK.
-This is not necessary for Guardium Data Protection v12.0 and later.
+This step is not necessary for Guardium Data Protection v12.0 and later.
 4. Click the Plus sign to open the Connector Configuration dialog box.
 5. Type a name in the Connector name field.
 6. Update the input section to add the details from [couchdb.conf](couchdb.conf) file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.